 4. Evenflo Multi-Use Walk-Thru Gate

-- No Floor Bar – The hardware mount secure the gate to the wall.
+- No Floor Bar – The hardware mount secures the gate to the wall.
 As such, there is no need for a reinforcing floor bar that is a tripping hazard.

-- Safety Lock – While the Easy Glide handle makes opening and closing the gate on both directions an easy task, you can lock the gate quite easily with the built-in lock.
+- Safety Lock – While the Easy Glide handle makes opening and closing the gate in both directions an easy task, you can lock the gate quite easily with the built-in lock.

 5. Summer Deluxe Stairway Wood Gate

-At 32” tall, and with the ability to install in openings between 30” and 48” wide, you can use the Summer Deluxe Stairway Wood Gate anywhere you want to prevent your patient from accessing.
+At 32” tall, and with the ability to install in openings between 30” and 48” wide, you can use the Summer Deluxe Stairway Wood Gate anywhere you want to prevent your patient from accessing it.
 The safety gate is also easy to install, for caregivers looking for a DIY install.